StackStorm/st2docs/docs/source/install/puppet.rst

 .. note::

     This puppet module only supports the open source version of StackStorm.
-Please contact `enterprise support <https://www.extremenetworks.com/support/contact/>`_ if you want more info on using puppet module to install Extreme Workflow Composer (EWC).
+Please contact `StackStorm Support <support@stackstorm.com>`_ and let us know if you are interested in using puppet module to install Extreme Workflow Composer (EWC).

 .. contents:: Contents
    :local: